 - 2. Commencing with the first quarter of fiscal 2003, the management responsibility for services among the business divisions has been revised, with the responsibility for some services being changed.
 Specifically, platforms and personal information administration services have been collected into Corporate Common Businesses.
 In Listing Business Division, services that do not fit into the categories of information listing, regional information, and directory searches have been transferred to other appropriate business divisions.
 No retroactive adjustment has been made to sales allocations to reflect these changes. - 3.
-All nine subsidiaries are included in the scope of consolidation as are all three affiliated companies, which are accounted for by the equity method.
+At the end of the third quarter, all twelve subsidiaries are included in the scope of consolidation as are all two affiliated companies, which are accounted for by the equity method. - 4.
+Figures used in this document have been rounded off, while percentages have been rounded up.